rivellathetank/la-metrum/README.md

 updated and a new version is released, you'll need to upgrade to it.
 [Installation](#installation) instructions work for upgrading to the latest version, too.

-If you want to be notified about new releases, click *Watch* at the top, then *Custom* and tick *Releases*.
+If you want to be notified about new releases, click *Watch* at the top of the GitHub page, then *Custom* and tick *Releases*.
 You'll need a GitHub account for that.

+## Troubleshooting

+### Missing Player Names

+If you are seeing "$" (dollar sign) followed by a bunch of numbers instead of player names, go to *Char.
+Select* and log back in.
+The same workaround works if you are seeing "YOU" (literally) instead of your own name.

+### Missing All Data

+If the damage meter window stays empty when you are dealing damage, check the latest `DEBUG` log file in `%LOCALAPPDATA%\rivellathetank\la-metrum`.
+If there are errors, please [open an issue](#issues).
+If there are no errors and practially no messages after "SYN", you have probably didn't allow LaMetrum access to private and/or public networks when it asked you on the first run.
+To fix this:

+1. Close LaMetrum.
+2. Click *Start*.
+3. Search for "Allow an app through Windows firewall" and click it.
+4. Remove all "LaMetrum" apps from the list.
+5. Start LaMetrum.
+6. When it asks for network access, make sure that both checkboxes are ticked and then allow.

+### Partially Missing Data for Other Players

+LaMetrum is unable to see actions performed by other players if they are "far" and may underreport their damage.
+This happens in the following cases:

+- The encounter splits raid members into different "rooms".
+For example, when Moon and Sun parties in Argos are split, LaMetrum cannot see what the other party is doing.
+The same thing happens in Vykas G1.
+- Other players are on the other side of a large area.
+For example, LaMetrum won't see what players in the North-Western corner of Lush Reeds are doing when you are in the South-East.

 ## Limitations